 Second Harvest Heartland’s Retail Food Rescue program offers an innovative solution: partner with retail grocers in our communities to divert food being removed from their store shelves to feed hungry people.

-Every day, the professional Food Rescue fleet and our trained food shelf partners collect thousands of pounds of produce, dairy, deli, meat, bakery and grocery items from more than 384 grocery retail partners.
+Every day, the professional Retail Food Rescue fleet and our trained food shelf partners collect thousands of pounds of produce, dairy, deli, meat, bakery and grocery items from nearly 500 retail partners.
 This donated product is distributed to food shelves, soup kitchens and shelters.

 Second Harvest Heartland accepts perishable and shelf-stable food from all retail categories that meet food safety labeling and packaging criteria.